Wirmaple73/PZSaveManager/README.md

 ## 🖥️ Supported Versions and Prerequisites
 * Compatible with Project Zomboid build 41 and 42 (including latest updates like `41.78.16` and `42.11.0`).
 * This application needs at least Windows 7 SP1 or above to run.
 Both x86 and x64 Windows OSes are supported.
-* .NET 6 Desktop Runtime is required to run this application.
+* .NET 6 Desktop Runtime is required to run this application (more on that later).

 ## ❓ Frequently Asked Questions
+**Q: What makes your app more suitable than other save utilities for Project Zomboid?** <br>
+**A:** Honestly, I didn't realize there were already multiple similar tools on GitHub until the ending phase of the project — lucky you.
+Here's why you might prefer mine:
+* **Ease of use:** *The hell is Git?
+What's a command line anyway?* **Doesn't matter**.
+Just download the EXE and run it.
+* **Fully automated:** Who said you need to fiddle around with files yourself?
+Just make a few clicks and let the tool handle the rest.
+Not to mention the manual save and auto-save features.

 **Q: Is Save Manager compatible with mods?
 Will it work with existing worlds?** <br>
 **A:** Indeed!
 Save Manager doesn't care about your mods or current world progress.
 It just stashes copies of your world folder and restores them when needed.